dalalsoham/crackvash/README.md

 ```
 - Then, just follow the onscreen instructions.

+## Contributing
+contributions are always welcome!
+Below is a list of things I would like to add as a features:
+1. verify the credentials before starting an attack
+2. build a better cli-UI

 ## How does it work?

 The web portal sends a 4-digit OTP to the user; this tool cracks it by trying all 10 thousand combinations.
 It first loads all the combinations from the 4digits.txt file and randomizes it.
 After that, it loads all the combinations into a queue so that multi-threading can be used.
 Then, it just tries all of them until one is matched.

 The brute-force can take 20 seconds if you are lucky or can also extend up to 2-3 minutes.
 But if you have a fast internet connection, I promise it won't take much longer than that.

 ## 🚀 About Me
 I'm an enthusiast.